swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 delimiting blocks of code.

 For example, in MatLab you begin an if statement with the word `if` and you end it with `end if`.
-In C/C++ you delimit blocks with curly braces.
-Python uses **indentation** to delimit code blocks.
-The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the `if`-statement is.
-This is true when ever we create any code blocks, such as the bodies of loops, functions or classes.
+In C/C++ you delimit code blocks with curly braces.

+Python uses *white space* — in this case, *indentation,* to group lines of code.
+In this case, there are four spaces at the beginning of the line following the `if` statement.
+This is not just to make things look pretty - it tells Python what the body of the `if`-statement is.

-***Exercise***
+Marking blocks of code is a fundamental part of a language.
+In C, you'll see curly braces everywhere.
+In Python, you'll see indentation everywhere.
+It's how you (and the computer) know what your code means.

+Other white space in Python (and most other languages) is only for people.
+Little things like putting blank lines in "sane" places, and putting spaces between variables and operators (say, `a + b` rather than `a+b`) can make your code a lot easier to read.

+**Exercise**
 Write an if statement that prints whether x is even or odd.

 Hint: Try out what the "%" operator.
 What does 10 % 5 and 10 % 6 return?